k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Click for more information about [environment roles and permissions](10_environment_roles_tab.md).

-#### Who is an Environment Owner?

-Environment owner users are usually Testing team leaders and are defined under a dedicated group in the **LDAP** system.

-To enable setting authorized users as environment owners in the TDM GUI, the Group Name must be also defined in the **TDM GUI configuration file** [config.js] in **ownersGroupName**.

-Note that the TDM GUI installation includes an internal LDAP for development.
-The environment owners Group Name in the internal LDAP is **k2venvownerg**.
-Therefore the default value of **ownersGroupName** in the config.js file is **k2venvownerg**.
+Click for more information about the [Owner TDM Permission Group](02_tdm_gui_user_types.md#owner).

-#### How Do I Add or Remove Environment Owners To or From an Environment?
+#### How Do I Add or Remove Environment Owners to or from an Environment?

-- Click Environment Owners and select a user from the list.
+- Click Environment Owners and select a user from the list or type the user name.

-- Click Environment Owners again and select another user from the list to set an additional environment owner.
+- Click Environment Owners again and select another user from the list or type the user name to set an additional environment owner.

 - Click the X on an environment owner/s username to remove them from the environment:

   ![env owner](images/environment_owners.png)

+*Always click **Save Changes** after editing the General Information section.*